 Accounts payable help businesses ride these headwinds by:

-- managing costs and optimising working capital allocations
+- managing costs and optimizing working capital allocations

 - implementing mechanisms to rigorously monitor and drive compliance with budgets